Stories

 I’ll share with you the people I’ve discovered

-An inheritance dispute led to a shotgun blast that shattered an Ohio family.
+A New Philadelphia teen desperately defended his family from his abusive stepfather.
 Content warning: The following story contains references to domestic violence.
 If you are experiencing domestic abuse or violence and need help, please visit the National Domestic Violence Hotline.
-Howard (1909-1987) and Olive Viola Horn Mishler (1910-1964) lived a seemingly ordinary life near Gilmore,…
+The story begins with Catherine Swan Nelson (1867-1957), a Swedish immigrant who, after being widowed from…

 Something went wrong.
 Please refresh the page and/or try again.